apostrophecms/apostrophe-documentation/docs/core-server.md

 ### `bundles`

-The `bundles` option is used to specify an array of installed npm modules that provide more than one Apostrophe module each.
+*Deprecated.* The `bundles` option was used to specify an array of installed npm modules that provide more than one Apostrophe module each.
 These are also known as [moog bundles](http://npmjs.org/moog-require).
-Currently these bundles are not recognized automatically; you must set the `bundles` option to an array containing their names.
+Moog bundles are now recognized automatically as such.

-For a very straightforward example, check out [apostrophe-blog](https://npmjs.org/apostrophe-blog).
+For a straightforward example of a moog bundle, check out [apostrophe-blog](https://npmjs.org/apostrophe-blog).

 ### `baseUrl`